trilitech/tezos-developer-docs/docs/smart-contracts/testing2.md

 Before deploying the smart contract, you need to compile it into a form that the Tezos blockchain can execute.
 Steps for compilation are as follows:

-1. **Syntax Validation**: Checking the syntax is the first step in compilation.
+1. Syntax Validation: Checking the syntax is the first step in compilation.
 Your chosen IDE or text editor might highlight syntax errors as you write the code.
-1. **Static Analysis**: Some languages, like LIGO, offer tools you can use to perform static analysis.
+1. Static Analysis: Some languages, like LIGO, offer tools you can use to perform static analysis.
 This analysis helps you catch common mistakes before you compile.
-1. **Compilation Command**: Use the compiler or CLI tool associated with your smart contract language to compile the code.
+1. Compilation Command: Use the compiler or CLI tool associated with your smart contract language to compile the code.
 For example, for SmartPy, you would use the [SmartPy online IDE](https://smartpy.io/ide) to compile your .py file into Michelson.

 Upon successful compilation, you can deploy your smart contract!